Withdrawal and Refund Policy

 The type of credit on a students’ account will determine the method of refund.
 Title IV (federal financial aid) credit refunds are processed automatically in accordance with federal regulations.
 If the credit is not from Title IV funds, the student is required to request a refund in writing through the Center for Student Success (CSS) at firstname.lastname@example.org using their official University of Hartford e-mail account.

-Please note that payments received through the online CASHNet portal, ACH (electronic check) and Credit Card payments, will be refunded to the original payment source.
+Please note that payments received through the online CASHNet portal, ACH (electronic check), Credit Card and International Payments, through Western Union or Transact, will be refunded to the original payment source.

 Refunds are issued to the student.
 However, if the most recent payment creating the credit balance is from a Federal Parent PLUS loan the refund will be issued to the borrower.
 Exceptions to this policy are as follows: